Tyler Stephenson Player Props: Reds vs. Brewers

-On Saturday, Tyler Stephenson (.283 on-base percentage in past 10 games, 53 points below season-long percentage) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 4:10 PM ET.
+On Sunday, Tyler Stephenson (coming off going 0-for-1) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Brewers.
+In his last game he had a hitless showing (0-for-1) against the Brewers.

 Tyler Stephenson Game Info & Props vs. the Brewers